Table of Contents

 - Font: A specific font in a typeface that indicates the weight and other details, such as Helvetica Neue 45 Light

-Why Is Typography Important?
+Why is Typography Important?

 How you say something is just as important as the words themselves.
 Anyone who has been told “OK, fine” can attest to that—depending on the tone, it can mean there’s no problem, or that there definitely is one.
 When talking to someone in person, the slightest inflection can completely change the meaning of what someone says, and it is no different with the written word.
 Type out “could this line be any longer?” and you can practically hear the frustration in your head.
 Change it to “could this line be any longer?” and you’re suddenly hearing Chandler Bing from Friends.

 An elegant script, even digitally, carries the same emotions needed to write in that style—calm, gentle, soft, organic.
 The sun is a slow greeting.

-Didot fonts provide the elegant tapering of a calligraphic script with the clean sophistication of typed letters.
+Didot fonts provide the elegant tapering of a calligraphic script with the clean sophistication of typed text.
 Being a tuxedo, my cat greets me formally with a great deal of class.
 This is inevitably followed by demands for breakfast.

 The thick, inconsistent shapes that make up these letters are loud and exciting.
 This matches well with the play tackles I receive from my pups as they bounce around the room.

 These fonts also have a handwritten touch but are cleaner and more refined.
-For example:

 These fonts often use all capital letters with heavy weights and no tapering edges.
 They can have a rough texture but appear more like a stamp than handwritten.
-For example: